The Business Case for Drug Testing: Protecting Employee Health and Workplace Productivity

 Implementing a consistent drug and alcohol testing policy does more than promote safety – it’s a smart business decision.
 Regular testing helps reduce the risk of workplace accidents, lowers the likelihood of legal complications, and minimizes the financial impact of presenteeism, where employees under the influence of alcohol or drugs are physically present but mentally and physically impaired.

-Alcohol misuse, in particular, often flies under the radar.
-It’s legal and socially accepted, yet it remains one of the most common causes of impaired performance and safety incidents.
-By including alcohol testing in your workplace strategy, you can address this risk head-on and ensure employees are truly fit for duty.
+While legal and socially accepted, alcohol misuse often goes unaddressed.
+It is one of the most common contributors to impaired performance and safety incidents.
+Including alcohol testing in your policy helps address this risk directly and ensures employees are fit for duty.

-A well-executed testing program also improves operational efficiency and reduces costs tied to absenteeism, insurance claims, and employee turnover.
-It reinforces a culture of accountability and trust, where employees understand that safety, performance, and well-being are shared priorities.
+A well-structured testing program also improves operational efficiency and reduces costs related to absenteeism, insurance claims, and staff turnover.
+It reinforces a culture of accountability, where employees recognize that safety, performance, and well-being are shared priorities.

 Ultimately, workplace drug and alcohol testing delivers measurable returns: